leadingagile/gather-metrics-tools/README.md

 To use the Docker images, you will need to have the Docker images.

+To get the Docker images, you must have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed and running.

 You probably need to be OFF the VPN to do these setup steps.

 1. Authenticate with docker registry (currently hosted by LeadingAgile)